-Unauthorised absence is different.
-This is where employees take time off work without letting you know, and not necessarily because they’re suffering from ill health or injuries.
+Unauthorized absence is employees take time off work without letting you know, and not necessarily because they’re suffering from ill health or injuries.
 Instead, they simply didn’t want to come to work that day.
-Unauthorised absence might also be known as skiving, or pulling a sickie.
+It’s also commonly known as skiving or pulling a sickie.

-First, because it’s unexpected and sporadic, it creates all of the same problems that other forms of absence cause – there won’t be as many people in as there should be, so unless someone picks up the slack, productivity’s going to suffer.
+It can be harmful to businesses because it’s unexpected and sporadic, it creates all of the same problems that other forms of absence cause – there won’t be as many people in as there should be, so unless someone picks up the work so productivity will suffer.

-But beyond this, instances of unauthorised absence suggest that your business has much deeper problems than a dip in productivity.
+Repeated instances of unauthorized absence do suggest that your business has much deeper problems than a dip in productivity.
 If an employee simply decides that they don’t want to work one day, what does that say about their motivation and job satisfaction?
 What does it say about your company culture?
 Is there something about their job, their team, or their working environment that’s pushing them away?

 Of course, some employees are simply unscrupulous.
 They might pull a sickie for any number of reasons, whether it’s a general lack of respect, or simply because they feel their priorities lie elsewhere.
-This is why many businesses treat unauthorised absence as theft.
-They make it grounds for dismissal, in an attempt to dissuade people from ever considering it.
+This is why many businesses treat it as theft.
+They make it grounds for dismissal, in an attempt to dissuade people from even considering it.

-But still, it cannot be denied that unauthorised absence might be a sign that your business is suffering from an insidious malaise.
-Too many instances of unauthorised absence might indicate that the problem doesn’t lie with your employees, but with you.
+But still, it cannot be denied that unauthorized absence might be a sign that your business is suffering from an insidious malaise.
+Too many instances might indicate that the problem doesn’t lie with your employees, but with you.
 It might be time to act, to ensure that you’re doing everything you can to help your team find pride in their work.